-An updated closure plan was submitted for review to the MoE in March, 2015.
+An updated closure plan was submitted for review to the MoE on March 26th, 2015.
 Closure costs for the Facility were updated in 2015 and the appropriate surety provided to the Province of BC.
 As a requirement of the MoE permit, Tervita has to update closure costs for the Facility annually and adjust financial security.
+The posting of security by Tervita serves to manage liability for the closure of the Facility.
 At the end of its operational life, the Facility will be decommissioned and post closure activities will commence.
-Post closure activities will be completed for a minimum of 25 years upon Facility closure.
+Closure activities will include the following: